HE COULD easily be twiddling his thumbs in retirement, but Shane Moore is instead revelling in signing a new deal at Swindon.

 “They put an offer on the table and I nearly snapped their hands off.
 I’m really happy back at Swindon and my confidence has gone through the roof.”

-Moore is currently in his third spell with the Wildcats and is delighted he will be renewing acquaintances with Swindlehurst in the rearguard next term, while Murdy will take his place between the pipes behind them.
+Moore is currently in his third spell with the Wildcats and is delighted he will be renewing acquaintances with Swindlehurst in the rearguard next term, while Murdy will take his place between the

 “The key to having a successful team is having a solid brick wall at the back,” added Moore.